Paratrigona subnuda: Workers’ behavior towards gynes

 P. subnuda and other members of the tribe Meliponini show distinct behavior towards the gynes or royal eggs.
 It has been observed that new queens are continuously reared and killed by workers bees immediately following their birth.
-As a result, there is a permeant presence of continuously short-lived gynes.
+As a result, there is a permanent presence of continuously short-lived gynes.
 The gynes will be eliminated either by starvation or aggression.
 Many times the workers will continuously reduce the amount of food donations given to the gyne.
 As the gynes age, there is a higher risk of being killed due to food deprivation.
 In periods of intense aggression, the workers can kill a larger number of gynes within a few hours.
 It is thought that the presence of the queen induces the gynes to discharge their queen pheromones when they are mature enough to do so.
 The release of their pheromones then initiates the workers to either immediately kill or starve them.